andylin1212/CrashCourse/README.md

 <img src="./demos/Details_RandomPage_AdobeExpress.gif" height=500 />

 #### Story Tab
 Story tab has an Open AI generated first person POV narrative for entertainment value.
 Animated a typewriter effect so the user has an experience of listening to a story.
+Users can stop the typing animation and view whole story anytime by clicking on "finish typing".
 Users can navigate back to the search screen in any of the tabs for additional search.

 <img src="./demos/StoryTab_NewSearch_AdobeExpress.gif" height=500 />